 For different reasons but at the same time, I was looking at antimatroids.
 Like the structures I was experienced with, antimatroids have a simple propositional axiomatization in terms of feasible sets:

-The first one can be written as , where the brackets denote a boolean variable corresponding to the set the enclose.
+The first one can be written as , where the brackets denote a boolean variable corresponding to the set they enclose.
 The second axiom one is .
 These axioms fit perfectly into the SAT solver framework and give a relatively small and straightforward boolean formula.

 With these two axioms, I kept getting the wrong count, compared to the OEIS A119770.
 Turns out this is fixed by requiring also:

 Perhaps this is omitted from or hidden in the descriptions I have looked at but I think it is reasonable and makes my code yield the correct results for all numbers known at the OEIS.
-The program is very simple:

 #!/usr/bin/env perl